emedema/emedema_site/README.md

+#Portfolio Site
+This is a portfolio site created by me for me.
+This is hosted with render and done in react.js.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).